 About Paddles Up Poké

-Paddles Up Poké is Idaho's specialty poké restaurant, located in the heart of Downtown Boise.
+Paddles Up Poké is Idaho's specialty poké restaurant, located in the heart of Downtown Boise and the corner of Eagle and McMillan road.
 Paddles Up provides Idahoans with a quick meal to support their active lifestyles.
 Whether you’re in need of some fuel between meetings, or just grabbing a bite to eat before you hit the river, Paddles Up has got you covered!

 Poké (pronounced POH-KAY) means “to section, slice, or to cut.”
 This Hawaiian classic is a very casual meal, that families in Hawaii have been packing on the go for years.